San Diego: Companies

 San Diego hosts several major producers of wireless cellular technology.
 Qualcomm was founded and is headquartered in San Diego, and is one of the largest private-sector employers in San Diego.
-Other wireless industry manufacturers headquartered here include Nokia, LG Electronics, Kyocera International, Cricket Communications and Novatel Wireless.
-San Diego also has the U.S. headquarters for the Slovakian security company ESET.
+Other wireless industry manufacturers with U.S. headquarters here include Nokia, LG Electronics, Kyocera International, Cricket Communications and Novatel Wireless.
+San Diego also has the U.S. headquarters for the Slovak security company ESET.
 San Diego has been designated as an iHub Innovation Center for potential collaboration between wireless and the life sciences.

 The University of California, San Diego and other research institutions have helped to fuel the growth of biotechnology.
 In 2013, San Diego had the second-largest biotech cluster in the United States, below Greater Boston and above the San Francisco Bay Area.
 There are more than 400 biotechnology companies in the area.
 In particular, the La Jolla and nearby Sorrento Valley areas are home to offices and research facilities for numerous biotechnology companies.
 Major biotechnology companies like Illumina and Neurocrine Biosciences are headquartered in San Diego, while many other biotech and pharmaceutical companies have offices or research facilities in San Diego.
 San Diego is also home to more than 140 contract research organizations (CROs) that provide contract services for pharmaceutical and biotechnology companies.